Identifying a potential organ donor

 Following this consultative process, four possible options emerge:

-3. The patient is deemed eligible as a potential donor and, regardless of whether or not medical treatment is pursued, the diagnosis progresses to one of brain death.
-The patient is thus considered a potential donor with neurological determination of death (NDD) and is referred to Transplant Québec.
+- The patient is deemed eligible as a potential donor and, regardless of whether or not medical treatment is pursued, the diagnosis progresses to one of brain death.
+The patient is thus considered a potential donor with death determination by neurologic criteria (DNC) and is referred to Transplant Québec.

 The question of whether to withdraw life‑sustaining treatment is then considered jointly by the treatment team and the family.
-If the patient does not respond to neurological determination of death (NDD) criteria, he or she is considered a potential donor following determination of cardiac death (DCD) and is referred to Transplant Québec.
+If the patient does not respond to death determination by neurologic criteria (DNC) criteria, he or she is considered a potential donor following death determination by circulatory criteria (DCC) and is referred to Transplant Québec.

-All patients declared dead in accordance with brain death criteria are potential organ donors of the "neurological determination of death" or NDD type.
+All patients declared dead in accordance with brain death criteria are potential organ donors of the "neurological determination of death" or DNC type.

 Neurologically determined death is defined by "irreversible loss of the capacity for consciousness combined with the irreversible loss of all brainstem functions, including the capacity to breath" (Canadian Neurocritical Care Group 1999; Canadian Council for Donation and Transplantation 2003).
-NDD involves the interruption of blood flow to the brain leading to loss of brain function.
-NDD requires an established ethology and the absence of confounding factors.
+DNC involves the interruption of blood flow to the brain leading to loss of brain function.
+DNC requires an established ethology and the absence of confounding factors.

 Declaring brain death